-Although Market System Analyzer (MSA) is designed as a stand-alone program, some users will no doubt want to perform their position sizing calculations within TradeStation or MultiCharts.
+Although Market System Analyzer (MSA) is designed as a stand-alone program, users of TradeStation or MultiCharts may want to perform their position sizing calculations within their trading platform.
 To make this easier, the EasyLanguage function, PSCalc, implements the position sizing methods of MSA.
 After the function is discussed, an example illustrates the use of PSCalc in a simple trading system.
-The example also demonstrates how the PSCalc function can be used to optimize trading system and position sizing parameters simultaneously in TradeStation.
+The example also demonstrates how the PSCalc function can be used to optimize trading system and position sizing parameters simultaneously in the trading platform.